-- 1. Meeting minutes. - 2.
+- 1. Meeting minutes (as necessary). - 2.
 Press releases for transportation projects (as necessary). - 3.
-Web based information distribution. - 4.
+Web based information distribution (as necessary). - 4.
 Summary of public outreach related to the revised Public Participation Plan.
-Fall 2022. - 5.
+September 2022. - 5.
 Adoption of a New Public Participation Plan.
+September 2022.